 With respect to our independent accountants, the Audit Committee, among other things, discussed with Arthur Andersen LLP matters relating to Arthur Andersen's independence from us, including the disclosures made by Arthur Andersen LLP to the Audit Committee as required by the Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees.
-Independence Standards Board Standard No. 1 requires auditors annually to disclose in writing all relationships that in the auditor's professional opinion may reasonably be thought to bear on independence.
+Independence Standards Board Standard No. 1 requires auditors annually to disclose in writing all relationships that in the auditor's professional opinion may reasonably be thought to bear on independence, confirm their perceived independence and engage in a discussion of independence.
 The Audit Committee also considered whether the independent auditors' provision of certain other non-audit related services to us is compatible with maintaining such auditors' independence.